12 steps to a successful cause campaign

 We’ve already had a couple of inquiries about holding another day-long Mobilize Your Cause Bootcamp.
 If you’re interested, let’s discuss.

 Here are about 70 Flickr photos I took of the bootcamp and the rest of the conference.
-While I focused on social media strategies and tools, Katrin Verclas, Nicola Wells and Rachel LaBruyere provided a look at using mobile in your campaign.JD Lasica works with nonprofits, social change organizations and businesses on social media strategies.
-See his profile, visit his business blog, contact JD or leave a comment.
+While I focused on social media strategies and tools, Katrin Verclas, Nicola Wells and Rachel LaBruyere provided a look at using mobile in your campaign.JD Lasica, founder and former editor of Socialbrite, is co-founder of Cruiseable.
+Contact JD or follow him on Twitter or Google Plus.

 This work is licensed under a Creative Commons Attribution 3.0 Unported.